openedx/openedx-events/docs/how-tos/add-event-bus-support-to-an-event.rst

 When adding support is not possible, do the following:

 - Add it to the ``KNOWN_UNSERIALIZABLE_SIGNALS`` list in the ``openedx_events/tooling.py`` file so the event bus ignores it.
-- Add a ``warning`` in the event’s docstring to inform developers why the event is incompatible with the event bus.
+- Add a ``warning`` in the event's docstring to inform developers why the event is incompatible with the event bus.

 If you don't add the event to the ``KNOWN_UNSERIALIZABLE_SIGNALS`` list, the CI/CD pipeline will fail because the missing Avro schema could not be generated for the :term:`Event Payload`.
 If you don't add a warning in the event's docstring, developers might try to send the event across services and encounter issues.